Muhammadatif153700/Muhammadatif153700/README.md

 ## 🌍 Global Country Explorer

-A web project focused on exploring information about countries around the world.
+A web-based project focused on exploring information about countries around the world.

 **Technology:** `HTML` | `CSS`